adityasaha39/coursejam/README.md

 ### To start these project in the localhost setup :-

+- Star and Fork these repo and clone your repo in the local setup

 - First create a env file in the backend folder it is kept hidden for security purposes, here the code for .env file
     ```
     NODE_ENV = developement